 The Batman movie: New Batmobile emerges as a retro muscle car in trailer

-The Batman movie: New Batmobile emerges as a retro muscle car in trailer2 min read .
-Updated: 18 Oct 2021, 01:57 PM IST
+The Batman movie: New Batmobile emerges as a retro muscle car in trailer

 Director Matt Reeves has not revealed any details yet on which model was picked as the latest Batmobile.
 However, Lego's scale model, a replica of Batman's new ride, is said to be inspired by Dodge Challenger, Ford Mustang and Chevrolet Camaro.